jamiealquiza/ostat/README.md

         "total": 8175632, # All mem values in KB "free": 6845488,
         "used": 1330144,
-        "usedp": 16, # Memory used in percent "shared": 0,
+        "usedp": 16, # Memory used in percent, excludes buffers/cache
+        "shared": 0,
         "buffer": 102332,
         "swaptotal": 0,